gregoriomezquita/DRL_Tennis/Report.md

 ## 1.- First steps

-I started out with the DDPG agent from a [previous project](https://github.com/gregoriomezquita/DRL_Reacher).
+I started out with the DDPG agent from a [previous project](https://github.com/gregoriomezquita/ml-agents/tree/master/Reacher).
-I have reduced the number of fully connected layers from 4 to 3 in the definition of the critic to reduce complexity and gain a bit in process speed.
-Finally the Actor consists of 3 fully connected layers with Relu activations and a final Tanh non-linear output.
+Actor network consists of 3 fully connected layers with Relu activations and a final Tanh non-linear output.
 ```
 Actor(
   (model): Sequential(